Intrepid Mental Wellness, PLLC

 Psychiatric Nurse Practitioners located in Denver, CO

-With her advanced psychiatric training, Chelsey Lahr, PMHNP-BC, of Intrepid Mental Wellness offers compassionate and effective care for treating autism.
-Not only does Chelsey offer in-office visits at her Englewood, Colorado practice, she also provides telemedicine sessions, so you can communicate with her from home, school, or work.
+Our psychiatric nurse practitioners at Intrepid Mental Wellness have advanced psychiatric training and offer compassionate and effective care for treating autism.
+Not only do we offer in-office visits at our Denver, Colorado practice, we also provide telemedicine sessions, so you can communicate with your provider from home, school, or work.
 Book your initial autism evaluation either online or over the phone.